XRFXLP/NVSentinel/docs/designs/021-health-event-property-overrides.md

 Operators need a way to suppress specific errors or change recommended actions on-the-fly, without forking code or redeploying containers.
 Two common scenarios drive this:

+#### Error suppression
-**Error suppression**: You've analyzed your workloads and determined that XID 109 is benign in your environment—maybe it's a known quirk of how your training jobs run.
+You've analyzed your workloads and determined that XID 109 is benign in your environment—maybe it's a known quirk of how your training jobs run.
 But every time it happens, NVSentinel still marks the node as fatally unhealthy.
 Your end users see XID 109 in node conditions, even though nothing actually needs fixing.
 Even if you disable quarantine for XID 109 via CEL rules, the node still shows a scary fatal error message, confusing users who wonder why NVSentinel isn't doing anything about it.

+#### Dynamic recommendation changes
-**Dynamic recommendation changes**: During an incident or maintenance window, you need to quickly change what NVSentinel recommends.
+During an incident or maintenance window, you need to quickly change what NVSentinel recommends.
 Maybe you want all GPU errors to trigger support escalation instead of automatic remediation.
 Or your organization has specific runbooks that don't match the default recommendations.
 Right now, you'd need to modify health monitor code and redeploy—too slow for operational response.

 ### Current Limitations

 Today's workarounds fall short:

 - CEL rules in fault-quarantine control *remediation* (quarantine or not) but can't change the event properties themselves
-- You can skip quarantine, but the node still shows a fatal error—the disconnect confuses users
+- You can skip quarantine, but the node still shows a fatal error - the disconnect confuses users
 - There's no way to change `recommendedAction` through configuration; it's baked into each monitor's code

 ## Decision

-We'll add a rule-based override system in the Platform Connector.
-Operators can define rules that match specific health events (by agent, error code, check name, etc.) and override properties like `isFatal` and `recommendedAction`.
-The overrides happen early—after metadata augmentation but before events hit storage or Kubernetes—so the modified properties are what everyone sees: the database, node conditions, events, external tools, everything.
+We'll add a CEL-based override system in the Platform Connector.
+Operators define rules using CEL expressions to match specific health events and override properties `isFatal`, `isHealthy`, and `recommendedAction`.
+The overrides happen early — after metadata augmentation but before events hit storage or Kubernetes—so the modified properties are what everyone sees: the database, node conditions, events, external tools, everything.

 ## Implementation